Sonic-Amiga/CenMiniCom/README.md

 # Assembly notes

 Current layout is done for 2 layers only.
-Since the board is very dense, there can be problems with power distribution due to small tracks (1.5 mm wide).
+Since the board is very dense, power distribution tracks are rather narrow (1.5 mm wide).
+A considerable effort has been put in routing redundant tracks, but stability issues are still possible.
 For this case pads on the bottom side of the board are provided; it's possible to "strenghten" power traces by running extra wires in horisontal direction.
-Note this is a very experimental build.
+Note this is a very experimental build; a need for such wires will be clarified during the process of building and debugging.

 # Contacts